SongshGeo/shifting_baseline/docs/development/contributing.md

 ## License

-By contributing to Past1000, you agree that your contributions will be licensed under the MIT License.
+By contributing to Shifting Baseline, you agree that your contributions will be licensed under the MIT License.

 ## Thank You

-Thank you for contributing to Past1000!
+Thank you for contributing to Shifting Baseline!
 Your contributions help make this project better for everyone.